emperorofmars/nna_unity/readme.md

 → `$1$[{"type":"ava.avatar", "main-mesh":"./Body", "viewport":"`
 → `$2$./Armature/Hips/Spine/Chest/Neck/Head/Viewport"}]`

+### Global Processors
+Global processors will run no matter what for the given context.

 ## Current status
 I just started making this, but generally this is how it will work.